WildTail98/EE0005_Project/README.md

 Our Chosen DataSet: https://www.kaggle.com/tunguz/us-elections-dataset

 1) **10%** What is the "Interesting Problem" based on the DataSet?
+  - Determine which states will be swing states
+  - Determine which states will be Democratic or Republican
   - Determine Whether the Next President is Democractic or Republican
-  - Predict which states will be Democratic or Republican

 2) **10%** Prep The Chosen DataSet
   - DataSets have been prepped